Overview of the Assessment

 section 504 of the Rehabilitation Act of 1973; however, trend results dating back to 1998 are available in reading for the SD variable that includes section 504 students.
 The results for SD are based on students who were assessed and could not be generalized to the total population of such students.

-Assessing representative samples of students, including students with disabilities (SD) and English language learners (ELL) , helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population, and can continue to serve as a meaningful measure of U.S. students’ academic achievement over time.
+Assessing representative samples of students, including students with disabilities (SD) and English learners (EL) , helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population, and can continue to serve as a meaningful measure of U.S. students’ academic achievement over time.
 See tables that summarize the percentage of students identified, excluded, and assessed in TEL.

-To ensure that all selected students from the population can be assessed, many of the same accommodations that SD and ELL students use on other tests are provided for those students participating in NAEP.
+To ensure that all selected students from the population can be assessed, many of the same accommodations that SD and EL students use on other tests are provided for those students participating in NAEP.
 NAEP’s accommodation practices are evolving along with digitally based assessments (DBA).
 Instead of using a “one-size-fits-all” approach, DBA allows NAEP assessments to be more flexible in meeting the needs of different students.
 Read more about accommodations available in NAEP.

 The differences between scale scores and between percentages discussed in the results take into account the standard errors associated with the estimates.
 Comparisons are based on statistical tests that consider both the magnitude of the difference between the group average scores or percentages and the standard errors of those statistics.
 Throughout the results, differences between scores or between percentages are discussed only when they are significant from a statistical perspective.